LarryFrosty/FNF-PsychEngineModified/README.md

 ![PsychionalEngineLogo](docs/img/PsychEngineMobileLogoTweak.png)

+Baldiplier Engine is not an actual engine, this is a joke name for a Psych fork.
+I pretty much just add random stuff here.

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Customization: